rohitchouhan35/image-processing/README.md

 - Grading a student's submission as a teacher.
 - Fetching a list of all registered users.
 - Saving a new user to the database.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to the development of this API, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---